 Priority is given to rural communities that have suffered persistent poverty, job deterioration, and population decline.
 Once selected, grantees may be provided with targeted technical assistance by the USDA or other federal agencies.

-RBOG is a discretionary program subject to annual congressional appropriations.
 The RBOG program received \$2.2 million in FY 2009 and nearly \$2.5 million in FY 2010.

 RBOG Application Information